 The body mass index (BMI) is a number that is calculated based on a person's weight and height and is used to identify weight ranges that can lead to health problems.
-A BMI between 18.5 and 24.9 indicates a healthy weight, the excess weight range is from 25 to 29.9, and 30 and above indicates obesity, from moderate to very severe.
-The tendency to excess weight is a clear case of a combination of genetic and environmental factors.
-The environmental factors include mainly the type of diet and physical activity, but approximately 40 to 70% of the predisposition to excess weight is inherited.
+A BMI between 18.5 and 24.9 indicates a healthy weight, the overweight range is from 25 to 29.9, and 30 and above indicates obesity, from moderate to very severe.
+The tendency to overweight is a clear case of a combination of genetic and environmental factors.
+The environmental factors include mainly the type of diet and physical activity, but approximately 40 to 70% of the predisposition to overweight is inherited.